Oru Kaidhiyin Diary: Plot

-The trio then frames David for Rosy's murder, lies in court, and easily wins the case.
-David gets sentenced to prison for killing his wife.
-He leaves his only son with his close friend Velappan, who promises to raise David's son as a hardened thug, who will help David avenge Rosy's humiliation and death, and David's wrongful imprisonment.
+The trio then frame David for Rosy's murder, lie in court and succeed.
+David gets sentenced to prison for killing his wife and vows revenge on the trio.
+He leaves his only son James with his close friend Velappan, who promises to raise David's son as a hardened thug, who will help David avenge Rosy's humiliation and death, and David's wrongful imprisonment.
 Upon release from prison, David sees that Velapan is a changed man, no longer engages in questionable activities, educated David's son, and raised him in a righteous way.
 David's son James is now called "Shankar" and is a well-respected and courageous police inspector.
 David is upset at this news, knows he cannot count on Velapan and his own son, and vows his revenge against the trio who framed him by himself, without anyone's help.